 The Professionalism and Inclusive Practice (PIP) module includes two extended school placements of 11 and 13 weeks.
 With its clear links to the United Nations Convention on the Rights of the Child (UNCRC), you’ll have a responsible framework for meeting the needs of every child you teach.

-Throughout your school placements, you'll be supported by school-based mentors and university tutors.
+Throughout your school placements, you'll be supported by school-based mentors and university-linked tutors.
 The latter will also teach your university sessions, providing you with a continuity of support throughout your training.
 By working in both environments, you also have the chance to reflect on the links between your own teaching theory and practice.

 Our emphasis on educational support and high-quality teaching means this course is rated positively by Ofsted:

 "Outcomes for trainees are improving strongly.
 Trainees’ attainment is rising and employment and completion rates are above the sector average for all routes."